A guide to journaling, a life-changing habit practised by the likes of Newton, Einstein, Curie and Kahlo.

 What you choose to capture in your journal is entirely up to you.
 Some go free-flow, some use prompts, but ultimately what you write depends on what you want to get out of it.

 One of the reasons people begin journaling is to help them deal with the stresses and traumas that life can throw at you.
-Taking the time to acknowledge and label emotions and traumatic events is part of the healing process implemented by mental health professionals and journaling can help with this.
+Taking the time to acknowledge and label emotions and traumatic events is part of the healing process implemented by mental health professionals, and journaling can help with this.
 The upshot is being able to better deal with the stress and anxiety caused by these events.
-You’re likely to feel more relaxed and better equipped to socialise.
+As a result, you’re likely to feel more relaxed and better equipped to socialise.

 Others use journaling as a place to capture ideas, organise their lives and keep track of their goals, what Tim Ferris refers to as the ‘deloading phase’.
 It’s been found that writing helps to organise the mind, with the added benefit of improving your memory and cognition.
 By unburdening the brain, it allows it to think more clearly, spot patterns and unleash creativity.